RufusJWB/PasswordResetDocs/README.md

 1. Preview your project: `poetry run mkdocs serve`, then available at `http://127.0.0.1:8000`
 1. Modify content, live reloading will reflect your changes immediately
 1. Generate the website: `poetry run mkdocs build` (optional)
+1. (Optional) Remember to keep your theme dependency up to date.
+Use [renovate-bot](https://code.siemens.io/ci/renovate-bot/) to automate it or regularly run `poetry add --source mkdocs mkdocs-code-siemens-code-docs-theme@latest`.

 ## Learn more